goreleaser/goreleaser/www/docs/customization/publishers.md

 ### Environment

-Commands which are executed as custom publishers only inherit a subset of the system environment variables (unlike existing hooks) as a precaution to avoid leaking sensitive data accidentally and provide better control of the environment for each individual process where variable names may overlap
+Commands, which are executed as custom publishers only inherit a subset of the system environment variables (unlike existing hooks) as a precaution to avoid leaking sensitive data accidentally and provide better control of the environment for each individual process where variable names may overlap